john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 }
 ```

-One lesson learned is that, when the technique we use is not popular, be careful about lacking of online information.
+One lesson learned was that, when the technique we use is not popular, be careful about lacking of online information.

 ## Pitch recognition accuracy

 > Don’t be afraid of second best solution

 Pitch recognition accuracy problem happened when I delivered the production App to specific player's phone.
-No matter how the player says "Ha" in high or low pitch voice, the recognition can always go wrong that the judge result jumped to extraodinary high frequency - 600 Hz while the avarage human voice pitch is around 80 to 1000 Hz.
+No matter how the player said "Ha" in high or low pitch voice, the recognition could always go wrong that the judge result jumped to extraodinary high frequency - 600 Hz while the avarage human voice pitch is around 80 to 1000 Hz.

 First, I used an [online tone generation service](https://www.szynalski.com/tone-generator/) to test if I did anything wrong.
 Amazingly, the result was very beautiful and accurate.
 My system counld almost 100% recognize the pitch value sent out by the service.

 The problem was that when we're talking, various frequency voice are sent out with different enery level.
-Thing can go wrong if all frequency enery are close, that is, no solo frequency is given.
+Thing can go wrong if all frequency enery are close, that is, no "solo frequency" is given.
 My system was almost 100% accurate because the ton generation service only sent out "single" frequency voice.
 Originally the game was designed to use high pitch voice for attack, low pitch voice for jump.
 Now, what would you do if the publish time is close?
 Just abandon the pitch recognition.
-One friend reminded me of touch control, the plan B I've thought of in very early stage of design time but totally forgot it then.
+One friend reminded me of touch control, the plan B I've thought of in very early stage of design time but totally forgot it afterward.
 The input control was changed from: high pitch voice for attack, low pitch voice for jump to: voice for attack, touch input for jump.
 Did I resolve the problem?
-No, I took another path and kept the "voice control" characteristic of the game at the same time.
+No, I took another path and preserved the "voice control" characteristic of the game at the same time.
 Sometimes thing just go wrong.
 In real situation, never afraid of letting go, pick the second best solution.
 We can be stubborn only when our skill reaches beyond top professional level.
 And the last words: Pushes yourself one step further when you feel desperate.

 Steps in detail goes here:
 1. Background design
 2. Paints background objects (stones, flying buildings, fog, snow)
-3. Uses particle system in Unity and writes a background object generator class
+3. Uses particle system in Unity and writes a background object generator class for background objects generation
 4. Implements menu system
 5. Produces publishing related resources like banner, trailer video, in different mobile sizes, in both Chinese and English.
 Fills game title, subtitle, and all other information that Google Play Console, App Store Connect requires
 5. Integration test on Android and IOS